Magnetoresistance when Spin Effects on Conduction are Weak: Geometric analysis of electron and hole loops

-These two requirements have very important consequences for the structure of any physical observable.
-The only way to build a gauge invariant observable $\mathcal{O}$ from the minimal coupling is by requiring each electron contributing to the observable to return to its starting position or merge with a hole, forming closed loops.
+To capture the geometry of electrons moving in the real world, it is necessary to start from the symmetries of the real world.
+These include continuous translation, i.e. the electrons' ability to move smoothly along continuous paths instead of jumping from position to position, and Poincare symmetry, the ability to smoothly change direction in the four dimensional manifold of space and time.
+The class of theories which unite these symmetries to quantum mechanics, relativistic quantum field theory, is our starting point for understanding the connection between charge conservation and geometry.

+An early and essential result of relativistic quantum field theory was the Dirac equation, which predicted the existence of holes.
+Soon afterwards quantum electrodynamics was formulated, in which the principle of gauge invariance is key to guaranteeing charge conservation.
+Later the constraints of internal consistency (renormalizability, unitarity, etc.) and of experimental data resulted in the standard model, in which gauge invariance is elevated to a guiding principal that is key to all electronic interactions.
+The standard model incorporates quantum electrodynamics, and preserves its treatment of charge conservation of electrons and holes, which is based on gauge invariance.

+Gauge invariant theories are built in two steps.
+The first step is adding a gauge field: a $U(1)$ phase $\phi(\vec{x})$ which depends on position.
+This phase modifies the momentum operator which describes translational motion, so that as an electron moves along its path, its phase is multiplied by the difference between the phases $\exp(\imath\phi)$ at the electron's final position and its initial position.
+The second and final step toward building a gauge invariant theory is the requirement that the theory be invariant under arbitrary changes of the gauge field.
+This is essentially a mathematical shorthand for imposing a restriction on the structure of every physical observable.
+The only way to build an observable $\mathcal{O}$ which is independent of $\phi(\vec{x})$ is by requiring each electron contributing to the observable to return to its starting position, forming closed loops.
+Because the final and initial positions are the same, the difference in phase $\exp(\imath\phi)$ between start and end is exactly zero, and therefore observables built from closed loops do not depend on $\exp(\imath\phi)$; they are gauge invariant.
 The actual shape and size of the loops, and also the number of loops, is completely unrestricted by gauge invariance; the emphasis is on their closed nature.

-It is important to be clear that the loops under discussion here are traced by bare electrons and holes, not by quasiparticles.
-Their existence is an immediate consequence of charge conservation and gauge invariance, and does not depend in any way on the existence of quasiparticles like those seen in a Fermi liquid, or on weak interactions.
-Within quantum field theory, the loops become explicit after calculating the expectation value of an observable, because all possible non-gauge-invariant terms average to zero while calculating the expectation value.
-This is seen in both strongly interacting lattice gauge theory where loops traverse the lattice and in perturbation theory where fermions always contribute via loops of one or more concatenated Green's functions.

-It is also important to be clear that the loops discussed here move through real space, and occur even when disorder is very strong.
-Therefore they are not the same loops used in the analysis of Berry phases and topological invariants, which are usually calculated in momentum space and assume a well defined band structure.
-Moreover the loops here concern the bare electron and hole carriers within a material; the U(1) symmetry which supports them comes from electromagnetism, not from effective interactions that occur in spin liquids and other interacting systems.